Hanoon02/Landing-Page/README.md

-## Sample Landing Page to a a property sale website
+## Sample Landing Page to a Travel Website